axsh/openvnet/docs/content/concept.md

 While most OpenVNet environments will consist of only virtual machines, it is possible to place bare metal servers in virtual networks.
 Their network cards can be added to Open vSwitch in the same way virtual machines are.

+Below we will explain OpenVNet's different components one by one.

 ### Open vSwitch

 [Open vSwitch](http://openvswitch.org) is a Linux kernel module that acts as a network switch for virtual machines.
 Because this switch has implemented OpenFlow, OpenVNet is able to change its *flow tables* on the fly.
 These flow tables are essentially a set of rules that decide what needs to happen as network traffic is processed.
 It is through manipulating these that software defined networking can be implemented.